-Not satisfied with a year-long treatise on Jaguar’s mid-80s saloon, DTW’s kitty chronicler-at-large goes looking for connections further afield.
+Not satisfied with a year-long treatise on Jaguar’s oft-maligned mid-80s saloon, DTW’s kitty chronicler-at-large goes searching for connections further afield.

 In 1988 thoughts at Rover Group finally began to coalesce around a replacement for the original Range Rover.
-P38A was the result, a car mostly dismissed now as a half-hearted reworking of a true original.
+The P38A programme was the result, a car nowadays mostly dismissed as a half-hearted reworking of a true original.
 Sound familiar?
 Well, history isn’t just confined to repeating itself at Jaguar, because as you’ll see, similarities between P38A and Jaguar’s XJ40 run surprisingly deep.
-Allow us to count the ways.
-Continue reading “Land Rover’s XJ40”
+Allow me to Continue reading “Nine Degrees”